jmetev1/practice/html5/README.md

 1. Make sure you have [node.js](https://nodejs.org) installed (it's open source and available on all major platforms)
 2. Open a command prompt or a terminal in this directory (where you cloned this repo), run `npm install`.
 This will install dependencies needed to build the scripts for the page.
 2. Run `npm start`.
 This will build the scripts and start a local test web server.
-3. Open Chrome (or your favorite browser) to [localhost:1337](http://localhost:1337/).
+3. Open a browser and navigate to [localhost:1337](http://localhost:1337/).
 Confirm you see the HTML5 test.
 4. Open a new command prompt / terminal, run `npm run watch`.
 This will set it up so any changes you make to the code will auto-build once you save the file.
 5. Open the project folder in your favorite text editor ([Atom](https://atom.io/) is our favorite).